Vyral/nate-martinez-recruiting/_posts/2020-03-09-nates-monday-morning-message-volume-998.md

 **WORDS OF INSPIRATION**

-“True happiness... is not attained through self-gratification, but through fidelity to a worthy purpose.” – Helen Keller
+“True happiness… is not attained through self-gratification, but through fidelity to a worthy purpose.” – Helen Keller

 “Some cause happiness wherever they go; others whenever they go.” – Oscar Wilde